Philogy/py-huff/README.md

 ```

 ### Missing Features
+These are features that are planned for PyHuff but not yet implemented
 - ❌ Jump Tables (❌ normal, ❌ packed, ✅ code (already present))
 - ❌ `__codesize`
 - ❌ Fns (non-inlined macros)